pellepelster/pages/pelle.io/content/posts/jvm-as-time-goes-by.md

 ## But Why?

-I have been developing software on the JVM platform for more than 20 years now.
-Every now and then, I need to parse a date from its text representation in order get it into the [seconds since epoch](https://www.epochconverter.com/) or just to have it as an object to do some date arithmetics.
+I have been developing software on the JVM platform roughly 20 years now.
+Every now and then, I need to parse a date from its text representation into the [seconds since epoch](https://www.epochconverter.com/) or just to have it as an object to do some date arithmetics.
 And I can't remember how to do it for the life of me.
-Maybe it's my age, maybe its the various approaches of date parsing since Java SE 1.4, or I just have a rare form of dyslexia that interferes with my brain when I try to remember the Java/Kotlin date API.
+Maybe it's my age, maybe it's the various approaches of date parsing since Java SE 1.4, or I just have a rare form of dyslexia that interferes with my brain when I try to remember the Java/Kotlin date API.

 To solve this problem once and for all, I did what any respectable Java developer would do, and overengineered a solution for this problem ;-).